wp-plugins/events-manager-extended/readme.txt

 = 3.2.16 =
 * Feature: the global map now shows the same balloon info as the single map created from the placeholder #_MAP
-* Feature: the "Small calendar title" can now also use custom attributes as placeholders
+* Feature: the calendar options "Small calendar title" and "Full calendar events format" can now also use custom attributes as placeholders